influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ## Single node or cluster

-InfluxDB single node instances are fully open source and offer no redundancy.
+InfluxDB OSS (open source) is a single node instance that's fully open source without redundancy.
 If the server is unavailable, writes and queries immediately fail.

-Multiple nodes (cluster) of InfluxDB requires InfluxDB Enterprise.
-A cluster offers high-availability and redundancy.
+InfluxDB Enterprise offers multiple nodes (cluster) of InfluxDB with high-availability and redundancy.
 Multiple copies of data are distributed across multiple servers, so the loss of one server doesn't significantly impact the cluster.

-If your performance requirements fall into the [moderate](#general-hardware-guidelines-for-a-single-node) or [low load](#general-hardware-guidelines-for-a-single-node) ranges, you can likely use a single node instance of InfluxDB.
+If your performance requirements fall into the [moderate](#guidelines-for-a-single-node) or [low](#guidelines-for-a-single-node) load ranges, you can likely use a single node instance of InfluxDB.

 If your performance requires at least one of the following: